pawasjohari86/edx-platform/docs/en_us/course_authors/source/course_enrollment.rst

 * Students can unenroll from courses, and course authors and instructors can unenroll students when necessary.

-  **Note**: The enrollment count is for current enrollments, and does not include historically enrolled students.
+  **Note**: The enrollment count displays the number of currently enrolled students, staff, and instructors.
+It is not a historical total of everyone who has ever enrolled in the course.

 To view the enrollment count for a course: